Kentucky solar rebates and incentives: 2025 guide

 Some electric utilities in Kentucky are required by state law to offer net metering for residential solar, while others are not.

-Net metering is a practice where you earn credits for any solar power that you can’t use at home, and send to the grid instead.
-Then, whenever your home uses more power than your solar panels can crank out, you’ll draw against those banked credits.
+Net metering is a practice where you earn credits for any solar power that you don’t use at home and so send to the grid instead.
+Later, whenever your home needs more power than your solar panels can crank out, you’ll draw against those banked credits.

 Even among the Kentucky utilities that provide net metering, the details vary from company to company.

 LG&E and KU Energy both have full retail net metering.
-Every extra kWh at the end of a monthly billing cycle converts to a cash credit, at the same price that the companies would charge you for that electricity—you’re getting 100% of the value of those credits, which is as good as it gets.
+Every extra kWh at the end of your monthly billing cycle converts to a cash credit—at the same price that the companies would charge you for that electricity.
+This means you’re getting 100% of the value of those credits, which is as good as it gets.
 The credit rolls forward on your account indefinitely.

 Kentucky Power did successfully get their net metering credit for new customers reduced to about $0.09 cents per kWh, a few cents below the full retail rate.
 It’s not a consumer-friendly move, but the good news is that they were blocked from offering an even-lower rate.

 Kentucky’s 19 state-regulated rural utilities are also required to offer net metering.
-The details might vary from provider to provider, but as of early 2024 it appears that most of those providers do offer full cash credits for each excess kWh.
+The details might vary from provider to provider, but as of early 2025 it appears that most of those providers do offer full cash credits for each excess kWh.
+Still, these policies may change, so it’s important to check the rules of your specific utility company before desiging your array.

 Municipal electric utilities (including those for Paducah, Bowling Green, and 28 others) do not appear to be required by law to offer net metering, though many of them do.